 Part of On The Verge — watch the full episode here

-Global Illumination did away with all that, producing automatic reflections and shadows based on a simple placement of lights.
+The new Global Illumination system did away with all that, producing automatic reflections and shadows based on a simple placement of lights.
 If a wall is blue, the light coming off it will be exactly as bluish as it should be, at least to start with.
 Since Pixar is still, as Kalache puts it, "a company that makes cartoons," the system leaves room for artists to blow out lights and shadows beyond what’s realistic, but the baseline is a naturalism that’s based on the physics of light.
 And instead of artists planning out soft lights and shadows, everything is moved into hardware.
 That leaves less work for the designers but more work for the render farm, which works at night while the designers sleep.
-"It's all in the memory," says Christophe Hery, Global Illumination's core architect for Monsters University.
+"It's all in the memory," says Christophe Hery, the system's core architect for Monsters University.
 Because of the intensely interconnected nature of the light, everything had to be processed at once, which resulted in incredible RAM demands.
 Describing one scene, Hery says, "We had the full campus.
 We had the trees, the grass, the people, the crowds, all held in memory at once.
 At some point, the rendering engine can try to be clever" about what doesn’t need to be rendered, "but you can only hide so much."

 The biggest struggle was to keep each frame down to 20GB of memory